Frequently Asked Questions

 Cool, lightweight clothing is needed for summer, although when you are inside you may need a sweater because almost all buildings use air-conditioning.
 Sweaters and jackets are occasionally needed in the fall and spring, and a heavy coat will be necessary in the winter.
 Student clothing is casual; it is common for both men and women to wear blue jeans to class.

 You may choose to prepare some or all of your own meals.
-If you live on campus, your access to kitchen facilities will be determined by your housing assignment.
+If you live on campus, your access to kitchen facilities depends on your housing assignment.
+Rooms contain at least a small refrigerator and microwave oven if there isn’t a full kitchen.
 A supermarket is located near campus (walking distance) and UA offers weekly shuttle service to a local shopping center.

 We currently do not have homestay families at this time.